-Renowned ophthalmologist Dr. Navaneet Borisuth’s fervent dedication and meticulous eye for detail form the winning combination for a successful career.
+Dr. Navaneet Borisuth’s fervent dedication and meticulous eye for detail form a winning combination for success.

 As an established ophthalmologist and owner of the innovation-driven Virdi Eye Clinic and Laser Vision Center in Rock Island, Illinois, Dr. Navaneet Borisuth proves that a childhood dream can become a reality with unwavering commitment, perseverance and a positive attitude.
 Having achieved sought-after certification from prestigious establishments including The University of Chicago, Tufts University School of Medicine and Northwestern University, Dr. Navaneet now uses his wealth of knowledge and experience to forge new grounds in the areas of eye and vision care.
 He shares his inspiring journey with Masala.

 Tell us about your professional background.

 I’ve been in the ophthalmic practice for 20 years now.
 My journey began at Ruamrudee International School, after which I went on to complete my undergraduate degree, medical degree and PhD at The University of Chicago.
 Until I got my PhD, I was unsure about whether to pursue clinical practice or academics.
 Receiving my degree made me realise that I really enjoyed the research aspect, and so I went on to join my current practice, which I took over as an owner eight years ago.